codeigniter4/CodeIgniter4/contributing.md

 ## Contributions (not)

-We are not accepting contributions from the public until a stable enough base has been formed, and our plans fleshed out and things settle down a little bit.
-At that point, we will welcome your comments and help creating the best framework for our community.

-Once the repository is opened to the community, we expect all contributions to conform to our style guide, be commented (inside the PHP source files), be documented (in the user guide), and unit tested (in the test folder).
+We expect all contributions to conform to our style guide, be commented (inside the PHP source files), be documented (in the user guide), and unit tested (in the test folder).

 ## Issues